-Hannah McClellan is the education and local goverment reporter for the Chatham News + Record.
+Hannah McClellan is the education and local goverment reporter for the Chatham News + Record and the paper's web editor.
 She's an avid reader and writer and 2020 graduate from UNC-Chapel Hill, and is passionate about using journalism to amplify important, yet often overlooked, voices and stories.
 She has reported for Star News Media, UNC Media Hub and The Daily Tar Heel and her work has been featured in the News & Observer, Chapel Hill Magazine, Durham Magazine and more.
 In her free time, McClellan is a procrasti-baker and sometimes runner who loves snappy ledes and morning coffee.
 She is also a big fan of em dashes.

 Lars is a native Connecticuter (read: Pats fan, funny accent) and a 2016 graduate of N.C.
 State University with a B.S. in Mathematics.
 Dismayed that his degree did not make him a polymath, Lars explored various careers before a close friend and long-time ghostwriter introduced him to full-time writing in 2017.
 After several years writing books, Lars turned his attention to journalism.
 Few careers seemed as important and purposeful as the dispensation of accurate and timely news.
 After freelancing for a time, Lars was thrilled to join the News + Record’s staff in 2020 as a full-time reporter.
 Like all writers, Lars is a rapacious reader without enough time to read.
 He’s partial to non-fiction, particularly memoirs, biographies and anything on the craft of writing.
 He also enjoys traveling, having visited more than 30 different countries.
 He is a classical guitarist, a New England sailor (“it’s different from our Caribbean cousins”), likes to ski in the Swiss Alps with family, and enjoys the company of friends barring exposure to global plagues.

-In 1986, Hawks created my dream job: Niche Gardens; a mail-order nursery featuring nursery-propagated wildflowers, shrubs & trees as well as other interesting plants rarely found in local garden centers.
-She started working as a photographer at the Chatham News & Record 1.5 years ago, when she retired.
+In 1986, Hawks created her dream job: Niche Gardens; a mail-order nursery featuring nursery-propagated wildflowers, shrubs and trees as well as other interesting plants rarely found in local garden centers.
+She started working as a photographer at the Chatham News & Record two years ago, when she retired.
 Photography is her passion.

 Photography may be his main beat, but as an engineer at heart, Sickles is always working on new ideas and designs.
 Whether that be for photography or even climbing, he typically stays pretty busy.
-The last several months at Chatham News + Record have been wonderful because he has gotten to meet all sorts of interesting and amazing people.
+The last year at Chatham News + Record has been wonderful because he has gotten to meet all sorts of interesting and amazing people.
 He looks forward to continuing his work in the community and meeting even more of Chatham’s great residents.